 Before these series, GGU published Grønlands Geologiske Undersøgelse Bulletin (1948–1996) and Grønlands Geologiske Undersøgelse Rapport (1964–1996).
 DGU published DGU Series (A–D) between 1971 and 1995, and DGU Række (1–5) between 1893 and 1983.
 All of these are considered “former series” of the present-day journal, GEUS Bulletin.

 In 2020, GEUS Bulletin added map descriptions as a new content type.
 These are single-issue works, consisting of a peer-reviewed descriptive text to accompany maps, typically produced by GEUS-affiliated scientists.
 This content type replaces the former series, Geological Survey of Denmark and Greenland Map Series.

 NOTE: The GEUS Bulletin editorial team includes subject editors from GEUS.
 Subject to editor availability and expertise, some papers by GEUS authors may be handled by a subject editor from the same institution as one or more of the authors.
-As the GEUS Bulletin continues to expand its editorial team and submissions from outside GEUS, such situations will become less common.
+As GEUS Bulletin continues to expand its editorial team and submissions from outside GEUS, such situations will be less common.
 This in no way affects the editorial independence of the journal and exerts no undue influence on the decision to publish or reject a manuscript or the extent of revisions required.
 For content published in 2019 or earlier, editor names (though not always their affiliation) are provided in the PDFs for each volume.
-All articles, monographs and map descriptions published in or after 2020, include both the handling editor's name and affiliation and reviewer names and affiliation (unless a reviewer wishes to remain anonymous).
+All articles, monographs and map descriptions published in or after 2020, include both the handling editor's name and affiliation, and reviewer names and affiliations (unless a reviewer wishes to remain anonymous).